Callum Hudson-Odoi: Early career

-Hudson-Odoi joined Chelsea in 2007 and made his under-18 debut in August 2016.
-He went on to net eight times in twenty-five appearances in his debut campaign, assisting the under-18's to their eight FA Youth Cup triumph.
+Hudson-Odoi joined Chelsea in 2007 from Charlton Athletic and made his under-18 debut in August 2016.
+He went on to net eight times in twenty-five appearances in his debut campaign, assisting the under-18s to their eight FA Youth Cup triumph.
 Following this, Hudson-Odoi was promoted to the under-23 team at the age of sixteen and went on to score four times in three games during their EFL Trophy campaign, including a double in their 2–2 draw with League One team Plymouth Argyle.

 On 20 December 2017, Hudson-Odoi first appeared in Chelsea's matchday squad in their EFL Cup tie against AFC Bournemouth, remaining as an unused substitute in the 2–1 victory.
 On 28 January 2018, Hudson-Odoi made his first-team debut in the FA Cup match against Newcastle United.
 He came off the bench in the 81st minute, replacing Pedro in a 3–0 home victory.
 His Premier League debut came as a substitute on 31 January in a 3–0 home loss to Bournemouth.